 Specifically, SOC 2 reports focus on the service provider’s non-financial controls which are referred to as Trust Service Principles: Security, Availability, Processing Integrity, Confidentiality and Privacy.
 An organization is not required to meet all five of these principles in a SOC 2 engagement, but they do provide a more comprehensive evaluation of the provider and its data centers.

 SOC 3 is similar to SOC 2 in that it provides a similar level of assurance regarding the five Trust Service Principles.
 The primary difference is that a SOC 3 report is intended to be released publicly.
 As such, it contains a less detailed summary opinion provided by the auditor which gives an overview of the effectiveness of the controls that the data center or service organization has deployed.

-The transition from SAS 70 to new audit standards is a welcome change for the outsourced technology industry.
 SOC reports provide data center operators and service organizations with a more comprehensive set of guidelines on which to base their controls and policies.
 They also benefit clients and end users, as they provide better assurance that providers are meeting high standards when it comes to security, availability, processing integrity, confidentiality and data privacy.
 Essentially, these new audit standards have raised the bar, leading to what is sure to be a more effective and efficient future for data center technologies.

 Image Source: http://www.probenefits.com/About_ProBenefits/SSAE-16.html